ent/ent/doc/website/blog/2022-03-14-ent-hooks-examples.md

 ```
 * Do not forget to run go generate or the hook will not be registered.

-A few hook helpers are used here, ```clearConnectionString``` is the name of the hook function, and it will run if a user
+A few hook helpers are used here, `clearConnectionString` is the name of the hook function, and it will run if a user
-is Updated or Created and the mutation has the field ```connection_string``` (if we change only the name of the user there is no need to do anything right?).
+is updated or created and the mutation has the field `connection_string` (if we change only the name of the user there is no need to do anything right?).

 The hook:
 ```go